FUB-HCC/IKON-backend/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This installation guide will lead you through the process of building the IKON prototype (backend and frontend) on your local machine for development and testing purposes.
+The deployment is done via [Docker](https://docs.docker.com/install/).

 This installation guide is tailored to Linux systems.
-It is explicitly tested on [Ubuntu](https://ubuntu.com/).
+It is explicitly tested on [Ubuntu](https://ubuntu.com/) 16 but will work on most other distributions as well.

 ### Prerequisites
 In the current form this software is tailored to retrieve data from the API at https://via.museumfuernaturkunde.berlin.
 You need a user account to get access to the data.